1810 United States House of Representatives elections in New York: Congressional districts

 Note: There are now 62 counties in the State of New York.
 The counties which are not mentioned in this list had not yet been established, or sufficiently organized, the area being included in one or more of the abovementioned counties.

 Result

-12 Democratic-Republicans and 5 Federalists were elected to the 12th Congress, and one Democratic-Reopublican to fill the vacancy in the 11th Congress.
+12 Democratic-Republicans and 5 Federalists were elected to the 12th Congress, and one Democratic-Republican to fill the vacancy in the 11th Congress.
 The incumbents Sage, Emott, Livingston, Sammons, Gold, Tracy and Porter were re-elected.
 Mitchill was elected to fill the vacancy, and to succeed himself in the next Congress.

 Note: The Anti-Federalists called themselves "Republicans."
 However, at the same time, the Federalists called them "Democrats" which was meant to be pejorative.
 After some time both terms got more and more confused, and sometimes used together as "Democratic Republicans" which later historians have adopted (with a hyphen) to describe the party from the beginning, to avoid confusion with both the later established and still existing Democratic and Republican parties.